 the true risk of the predictive model ;

 the term , which is a measure of the reliability of the empirical risk as an estimate of the true risk .
 The smaller this term is, the more under-estimates the true risk (the less its reliability).

 Clearly, we would like to minimize only the first term, while minimizing the second one (reliability) is detrimental.
 Unfortunately, we are minimizing both!

 There is no general way to tell how much the second term contributes to the minimum we attain, but in certain cases its contribution can be substantial.
-In other words, our estimate of the expected loss, performed with the same sample used to estimate , can be over-optimistic!
+In other words, our estimate of the expected loss, performed with the same sample used to estimate , can be over-optimistic.
 This is called overfitting.

-In the above formulae, we can replace with , the average loss on a sample (so-called test sample) different from the one used to estimate (so-called estimation sample).
+In the above formulae, we can replace with , the average loss on a sample (so-called test sample) different from the one used to estimate (so-called estimation or training sample).
 By doing so, we can see that, when we perform empirical risk minimization naively, we are also maximizing the disappointment experienced on the test sample.

 What machine learning does: in the typical machine learning workflow, overfitting is constantly kept under control during the minimization process, so as to avoid it as much as possible.